junsu10291/CS1951ABlog/index.md

 ### Process
 1. After converting JSON data, we realized that each rating had different number of reviews.
-2. In order to equally compare each rating, we first found ratings with least number.
+2. In order to equally compare each rating, we first found a rating with least number.
 2 was the least rated number with 358550.
 3. Then we got first 358550 ratings of each stars.
 4. Using the TfidfVectorizer, we counted each word, and additionally we computed unigram & bigrams of words as well.
-5. Get our input parameter for X, vectors = vectorizer.fit_transform(balanced_text)
+5. Got our input parameter for X, vectors = vectorizer.fit_transform(balanced_text)
 6. Then using train_test_split, which automatically splits input data into train and test data, we divided Xtrain, Xtest, Ytrain, Ytest.
 (Here, we didn't attempt to do cross validation)
 7. With above parameters, we trained linear SVM and predicted the test ratings.

 ### Results
 In the first attempt, our accuracy was only 0.62361732769, which quickly disappointed us.